SchokiCoder/book_modern_c/src/24_optional.md

 the book grew i noticed that it becomes very hard to demonstrate things without it, so i decided against it.

-"Now why were you so afraid of this, it's not like..." it **sucks**, that's why.
+"Now why were you so afraid of this, it's not like-" it **sucks**, that's why.
 Not text output by itself but the way it worked all the way back then when C was made.